 Most environmental and social impacts of subprojects resulting from activities directly under the control of contractors will be mitigated directly by the same contractors.
 Therefore, ensuring that contractors effectively mitigate project activities related impacts is the core of the projects' approach.
-The MoJPA incorporates standardized environmental and social clauses in the tender documentation and contract documents, for potential bidders to be aware of environmental and social performance requirements that shall be expected from them, are able to reflect that in their bids, and required to implement the clauses for the duration of the contract.
-The MoJPA enforces compliance by contractors with these clauses.
-The contractual arrangements with each project worker shall be clearly defined in accordance with Croatian and EU law aligned with ESS2 requirements.
-A full set of contractual requirements related to environmental and social risk and impact management are be provided in the sub-projects' ESMPs /ESMP check list/CHMP as well as project SEP (and subproject SEP).
-All environmental and social conditions are included in the bidding documents and contracts in addition to any additional clauses, which are contained in the projects' environmental and social instruments.
+The MoJPA and SGA will incorporate standardized environmental and social clauses in the tender documentation and contract documents, for potential bidders to be aware of environmental and social performance requirements that shall be expected from them, are able to reflect that in their bids, and required to implement the clauses for the duration of the contract.
+The MoJPA and the SGA will enforce compliance by contractors with these clauses.
+The contractual arrangements with each project worker will be clearly defined in accordance with Croatian and EU legislation aligned with ESS2 requirements.
+A full set of contractual requirements related to environmental and social risk and impact management will be provided in the sub-projects' ESMPs /ESMP check list/CHMP as well as project SEP (and subproject SEP).
+All environmental and social conditions will be included in the bidding documents and contracts in addition to any additional clauses, which are contained in the projects' environmental and social instruments.